 - Tease each other.
 This works pretty well.
 However, some people are more serious and this is not for everyone.

 - Sometimes you have to look at the camera and smile, maybe by yourself.
 This is hard because you are fully aware of it.
-Here is what we do to ourselves and you can do it too: think about happy moments in your life (when you walked on stage and received the diploma, when you got a raise at work, when she said “yes” or when he put the ring on your finger, etc.), immerge yourself back in that moment and smile for it (instead of smiling for the camera).
+Here is what we do to ourselves and you can do it too: think about happy moments in your life (when you walked on stage and received the diploma, when you got a raise at work, when she said “yes” or when he put the ring on your finger, etc.), take yourself back to that moment and smile for it (instead of smiling for the camera).